infinum/rails-handbook/Design Patterns/Data objects.md

 end
 ```

-With the CSV city holding all our data, our CityImporter class is a lot more readable:
+With the CSV city holding all our data, our CityImporter class is much more readable:

 ```ruby
 class LocationImporter